hipposareevil/books/README.md

 The frontend web application is a [SPA](https://en.wikipedia.org/wiki/Single-page_application) written in Javascript ([vue.js](https://vuejs.org/)).

-The backend is a set of micro-services written in Java and Golang, backed by [mysql](https://www.mysql.com/) and [redis](https://redis.io/) databases.
+The backend is a set of micro-services written in Golang, backed by [mysql](https://www.mysql.com/) and [redis](https://redis.io/) databases.
 There are various (micro-service) endpoints for interfacing with and querying the data, see [endpoints](#endpoints) below.
 Most endpoints requires authorization, which is obtained at the */authorize* endpoint.
 See the */swagger* endpoint for full information.

 There is an initial user of *admin* with same password.
 The *admin* user can create a new user, or update the *admin* user via the */user* endpoint or the main web application.